apokalov/Java-reference-cards/README.md

 ```

 #### 2. @Basic
-A basic attribute is for simple types such as `String, Number, Date` or a primitive.
+A basic attribute for simple types such as `String, Number, Date` or a primitive.
 The following table summarizes the basic types and the database types they map to:

 Java type | Database type
 --------- | -------------